Hero image with Pittsburgh background https://pittplusme.org/study/2802

 WHAT PARTICIPANTS CAN EXPECT

-Participants will answer questions and perform tasks during two visits.
+Participants will answer questions and perform tasks:

 • A 6-minute walking test